soobinchoi54/zoomapi-java/README.md

 ## Botm4 Result:
 The expected output in the terminal for a successful run on botm4.java looks like this:
 <br> ![Success](/pics/m4/m4-result.png)
-<br> The last three lines indicate the output from the event-based mechanism, where the bot received notification when
+<br> The last three lines indicate the output from the 'event-based subscription' mechanism, where the observers in bot code (Soobin & Duo) received notification when
 <br> 1.
 A new member was added to the channel;
 <br> 2.
 A new message was received in the channel; and
 <br> 3.
 A message in a channel was updated.